 Master Chief Rob Curtis approached the roof access door and carefully knocked three times, waited two seconds and knocked once again.
 The door opened and a grinning Young-Ku greeted him in near perfect English.
 "You must be Chief Curtis.
-I'm Chen Duong-Ku - just call me Young-Ku," said the handsome five foot eight, muscle-bound young Korean.
+I'm Chen Doung-Ku - just call me Young-Ku," said the handsome five foot eight, muscle-bound young Korean.
 Rob handed him a pair of Infra-red goggles and after putting them on Young-Ku looked all around the roof top in amazement.
 "Can I keep these?" he asked.

 "No way, man.
-This technology is top secret.
-If we're compromised most of the stuff we brought with us will have to be destroyed.
-Glad to finally meet you Young-Ku.
-We've heard a lot of good stuff about your service.
-Some day we'll all have time to relax over a beer, but right now we need to get to get these nukes neutered.
+This technology is top secret - if we're compromised most of the tools we brought with us will have to be destroyed.
+Good to finally meet you Young-Ku.
+We've heard a lot of good stuff about your service - some day we'll all have time to relax over a beer, but right now we need to get these nukes neutered.
 Lead the way," whispered Curtis.

 The nuclear warheads were currently stored in one of four limited access storage rooms in the basement of the building.
 The Deputy Chief of PRK Armament was preparing an assembly building and launch pad at the Chong-Fal Missile Site to mate the warheads to the nose of three Soviet R-17 VTO (Scud-D) missiles.
-While he was away Young-Ku, who floated into temporary PRK leadership roles when not on a mission or wrestling in the world circuit, was put in charge of security at the PRK MOD Building.
+Young-Ku was assigned temporary PRK leadership roles when not on a mission or wrestling in the world circuit.
+He was currently in charge of security at the PRK MOD Building.